-- C-c \ Create a sparse tree with all headlines matching a tags search. - C-c a m Create a global list of tag matches from all agenda files.
-See Section 8.5 [Matching headline tags], page 43. - C-c a M Create a global list of tag matches from all agenda files, but check only TODO items and force checking subitems (see variable org-tags-match-list-sublevels).
+- $C-c \setminus$ Create a sparse tree with all headlines matching a tags search.
+With a C-u prefix argument, ignore headlines that are not a TODO line. - C-c a m Create a global list of tag matches from all agenda files.
+See Section 8.3.3 [Matching headline tags], page 46. - C-c a M Create a global list of tag matches from all agenda files, but check only TODO items and force checking subitems (see variable org-tags-match-list-sublevels).